 - Methodological research in areas related to its work

 - Education and training of researchers in the use of large-scale nationally representative data sets

-As part of its mandate to provide information that can be used by practitioners, researchers, policymakers, and the public, NCSES prepares several reports a year, including Science and Engineering Indicators for the National Science Board, Women, Minorities, and Persons with Disabilities in Science and Engineering, and National Patterns of R&D Resources.
+As part of its mandate to provide information that can be used by practitioners, researchers, policymakers, and the public, NCSES prepares several reports a year, including Science and Engineering Indicators for the National Science Board, Diversity and STEM: Women, Minorities, and Persons with Disabilities, and National Patterns of R&D Resources.